We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-Given the root of a binary tree, return the zigzag level order traversal of its nodes' values (i.e., from left to right, then right to left for the next level and alternate between).
+Given the root of a binary tree, return the zigzag level order traversal of its nodes' values (i.e., from left to right on one level and then right to left on the next, alternating between).

 Key Insights